 |PCIe Version||Line Code||x1||x2||x4||x8||x16|

-USB (Universal Serial Bus) network interface card.
-USB bus is an external bus standard.
-It has three versions with different data rates and and can work together with a variety of devices.
-In addition, wireless network card is also a type of NIC card, which is designed for Wi-Fi connection.
+USB (Universal Serial Bus) network interface card: USB bus is an external bus standard.
+It has three versions with different data rates and can work together with a variety of devices.
+In addition, the wireless network card is also a type of NIC card, which is designed for Wi-Fi connection.

-Based on different speeds, there are 10Mbps, 100Mbps, 10/100Mbps adaptive card.
-1000Mbps, 10GbE or even higher speed network cards on the market.
+Based on different speeds, there are 10Mbps, 100Mbps, 10/100Mbps adaptive card, 1000Mbps, 10GbE, 25G or even higher speed network cards on the market.
 10Mbps, 100Mbps and 10/100Mbps adaptive NIC cards are suitable for small LAN, home uses or day-to-day offices.
-1000Mbps NIC provides a higher bandwidth in Gigabit network.
-As for the 10G or even higher speed NIC cards, they are welcomed by the large enterprises or data centers.
+1000Mbps NIC provides a higher bandwidth in the Gigabit network.
+As for the 10Gb/25Gb NIC or even higher speed NIC cards, they are welcomed by the large enterprises or data centers.
 To know more about 25G NIC, you can read this post: 25G NIC - the Highly Effective Path Towards 100G Network.

-Computer NIC card.
-Today, most new computers have the NIC built into the motherboard, so a separate NIC card is not needed.
+Computer NIC card: Today, most new computers have the NIC built into the motherboard, so a separate LAN card is not needed.
 It commonly comes with 10/100Mbps, and 1Gbps speed, and allows one PC to communicate with other PCs or networks.

-Server NIC card.
-The main function of a server network adapter is to manage and handle network traffic.
+Server network card: The main function of a server network card is to manage and handle network traffic.
 Compared with the ordinary PC network adapter, server adapters usually requires faster data transmission speed like 10G, 25G, 40G, and even 100G.
-Plus, server adapters have low CPU occupancy rate, since it has a special network control chip that can take many tasks from CPU.
+Plus, server adapters have low CPU occupancy rate, since it has a special network controller that can take many tasks from CPU.
 To meet users’ different speed demands of server adapters, FS has released 10G PCIe adapters and 25G/40G NIC cards.
-Built with Intel controller, those PCIe adapters support multi-core processors and optimization for server and network virtualization.
+Built with the Intel controller, those PCIe adapters support multi-core processors and optimization for server and network virtualization.

 The performance of the NIC card directly affects the data transfer rate of the overall network.
 Whether you are looking for network adapters for home uses, or a server network card for SMB or data centers, it’s necessary to understand what is a network interface card, component and function of NIC as well as types of NIC before purchasing a network interface card.
 To know more about how to buy a network card, you can read this post: How to Choose a Network Card?.